ADHD and Burnout: Understanding the Energy Drain Behind ADHD Burnout

 What does ADHD burnout feel like?

 ADHD burnout often feels like deep mental and emotional exhaustion rather than simple tiredness.
-Many people describe feeling overwhelmed by even small tasks, struggling to focus, and losing motivation for things that once felt manageable.
+Many people notice that even small tasks feel overwhelming, focus becomes harder to maintain, and motivation drops significantly.
+It can also include irritability, brain fog, and a strong need to withdraw and rest.

 How long does ADHD burnout last?

-How can you prevent ADHD burnout?
+How can I recover from ADHD burnout?

 Disclaimer: This blog is for educational purposes only, is not a substitute for mental‑health treatment, and does not establish a therapist–client relationship.
 If you need personalized support, please consult a licensed mental‑health professional in your area.
 If you are in crisis, call or text 988 (U.S.) or your local emergency number.